-Service users are supported by a full Multidisciplinary Team, Specialist Nurses and Support Workers.
-The focus at Bromley Road is to deliver positive support and risk reduction strategies, as well as providing opportunities for social inclusion and building skills for independent living.
+Service users are supported by an experienced Multidisciplinary Team and the focus at Bromley Road is to deliver positive support and risk reduction strategies, as well as providing opportunities for social inclusion and building skills for independent living.

-The larger building is a mixed gender service which is often the first step taken along the recovery pathway for many of those we support.
+The larger building, Olive House, is a female service which aims to support women using a Cognitive Behaviour Therapy (CBT), Mentalisation-Based Therapy (MBT) approach to rebuild confidence in themselves and to prepare for a return to independent living.
 There is a large communal living room and garden where people can socialise.
-Since January 2020, an additional three en-suite bedrooms were created on the top floor, offering more independence to service users as they prepare for discharge into the community.
+Since January 2020, three additional en-suite bedrooms were created on the top floor, offering more independence to service users as they prepare for discharge into the community.

 “The team at Bromley Road have provided fantastic care and treatment for my patient.
 The communication has helped tremendously when planning for his discharge and he has been in his new placement in the community for four months.
 The Bromley Road team have played a huge role in this being possible.”

 Care Coordinator of Service User at Bromley Road 2021